Month 3, Day 13, Saturday 1:50 a.m.

 Siobhan found a couple of black bumps on his neck, and one on his bare forearm, and dark vein-like tendrils were starting to spread from them.
 She peered at the growing masses for a moment before pressing in near the edge of one with the tip of her dagger.

 To everyone’s surprise and horror, the spot pried out easily enough with a knife, though the dark tendrils seemed to resist extraction.
 It was wriggling.
 Siobhan held it up to the light, displaying a small, squid-like form with thin, barbed tentacles.
-She tried to crush it between the ground and her blade, but despite the pressure she applied, it wasn’t dying.
-To the contrary its tendrils seemed to reach greedily for the exposed flesh of her hand.
+She tried to crush it between the ground and her blade, but despite the pressure she applied, it wouldn’t die.
+To the contrary, its tendrils seemed to reach greedily for the exposed flesh of her hand.

 She felt her skin ripple as her whole body shuddered with a wash of visceral disgust.
 “The dust, it’s actually spores, or eggs, or tiny little bugs,” she deduced aloud.
 “If it touches you, it latches on and affects your mind, and maybe it’ll slowly turn you into stone, too.”